Flora Municipal Airport

 Flora Municipal Airport (5I2) is a publicly owned, public use airport located in Flora in the U.S. state of Indiana.
 The airport was established in February 1967.

-Facilities & Aircraft
+Facilities

 The airport has a single turf runway designated as runway 9/27 that measures 2143 ft x 93 ft.
 For the 12-month period ending December 31, 2019, airport averages 38 aircraft operations per week, or about 2,000 per year.
 For the same time, there were 7 aircraft based on the field: 4 single-engine airplanes and 3 ultralights.
 There is no FBO on the field.
+As of 2011, a private skydiving company operated on the premises.